 Overview

-2026).
+2026 and the rest are in 2027 - 2028).
 In the following paragraphs you'll find a detailed overview of all those cruise options.
-If you're just looking to see the listing of the 141 sailings, please click on one of the 3 buttons on the right side - either on "View Sailings Sorted By Departure Date" (good for viewing last minute New Orleans cruise deals), "View Sailings Sorted By Price Per Day" or "View Sailings Grouped By Itineraries".
+If you're just looking to see the listing of the 386 sailings, please click on one of the 3 buttons on the right side - either on "View Sailings Sorted By Departure Date" (good for viewing last minute New Orleans cruise deals), "View Sailings Sorted By Price Per Day" or "View Sailings Grouped By Itineraries".

 Regions and Prices

-In the upcoming year, the most affordable month for booking a cruise vacation that leaves from New Orleans and visits Atlantic is April, with prices starting from $833.
-For Caribbean you can book cruises in September starting from $449.
-For Panama you can book cruises in November starting from $1189.
+In the upcoming year, the most affordable month for booking a cruise vacation that leaves from New Orleans and visits Caribbean is November, with prices starting from $349.
+For Panama you can book cruises in November starting from $1209.

 You can click on links in the table above to view the cruise options for the given region in a given month.
 You can also click on the "Next Month" and "Previous Month" links at the top of the table to shift the window of months that are displayed.